mickeyshaughnessy/MetaRecipes/README.md

 - [x] build database
 - [x] searching the database
 - [ ] combine recipes into meta recipe
-- [ ] remove dupicates like 'vanilla' and 'vanilla extract' from ingredients list
+- [x] remove dupicates like 'vanilla' and 'vanilla extract' from ingredients list
 - [ ] make ingredients list of length = avg length of ingredients returned
 - [ ] fix plurals in recipe search
+- [ ] make main ingredient appear, eg 'apples' in 'apple pie'.
 - [ ] make metadirections
 - [x] crawl for recipe urls
 - [x] REST API in front of it.